SamBumgardner/Intro-To-Video-Game-Development/projects/final.md

  5. Using your engine of choice, add the basic project template to your repository directory.

 ## Specifications
  * The project must be built using HaxeFlixel or Godot.
+If you'd prefer to use a different engine / toolset, discuss with me ASAP.
  * The project's repository must have a README which includes an overview, how-to-play instructions, and a screenshot of the game.
  * The project's repository must either link to an online demo of the game or provide a downloadable